School lunches. It brings back memories of brown bags and waxed paper wrapped sandwiches.

 While researching this article, I stumbled upon these two articles for your additional reading.
 The heart of this topic is safety and being proactive when creating one’s child’s lunch.
 That is why the more you know and understand about this topic the better you are prepared to making right choices when packing lunches.

-- Here is the New York Times’ well-researched article that focuses on how the food you choose for your child’s lunch might cause them to get ill and the steps you can take to curb the effects of improperly cooked or packed meals: Smart Choices to Ensure Safety at Lunch
+• Here is a New York Times’ well-researched article that focuses on how the food you choose for your child’s lunch might cause them to get ill and the steps you can take to curb the effects of improperly cooked or packed meals: Smart Choices to Ensure Safety at Lunch

 Here are five of my favorite healthy recipes for school lunches.
 Know that is is just a start.
 I bet you can come up with more.
 If you do, please add your ideas in the comment section.